 With the introduction of telemedicine, there has been concern as to how to handle state licensure issues when medicine is being shared between states through telecommunications.
 Laws and guidelines are being addressed.
 Some states have recently established procedures for recognizing the licenses of physicians practicing in other states in times of emergency, such as after hurricanes or earthquakes.

 Certification: MDs who wish to specialize must complete an additional 3 to 9 years of postgraduate work in their specialty area, then pass board certification examinations.
+Family Medicine is the specialty with the broadest scope of training and practice.
 Doctors who claim to practice in a specialty should be board-certified in that specific area of practice.
-Not all "certifications" come from recognized academic agencies however.
+However, not all "certifications" come from recognized academic agencies.
 Most credible certifying agencies are part of the American Board of Medical Specialties.
 Many hospitals will not permit physicians or surgeons to practice on their staffs if they are not board certified in an appropriate specialty.

 Goldman L, Schafer AI.
 Approach to medicine, the patient, and the medical profession: medicine as a learned and humane profession.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 1.